-Many Bastides are fortified with walls and gates as defense against the French and English armies that passed through the region during the frequent wars of the time.
+Many Bastides are fortified with walls and gates as a defense against the French and English armies that passed through the region during the frequent wars of the time.
 More than three hundred Bastides were constructed over a period of one hundred and fifty years, and two hundred and forty survive today.
 They range east to west from the Atlantic to the Mediterranean coasts of southern France, and north from the Pyrenees to the regions of the Dordogne and Aveyron.

 The photographs capture grids in layers that blend together to form organic inter- textures, revealing evidence of life that the citizens have etched onto the urban surfaces.
 The images concentrate on façades, the screen of urban life that shows its public surface to the outside, yet also conceals an inner world and contrasting visual vocabulary of private space.
 With the façade as the screen, the meeting point between private existence and public exhibition can be explored.
 Extrapolating the aerial framework of the grid, the visual narrative derives its structure, continuity and meaning from the interpretation of the grid on vertical surfaces.
 The magical light of southern France unifies the geographically vast project, which was photographed over a period of three and a half years.